 Roth Conversion.
-Generally, you may convert all or a portion of your Traditional SIMPLE IRA to a Roth IRA, Roth SEP IRA, or Roth SIMPLE IRA provided you meet any applicable eligibility requirements as defined in the Code and regulations.
-To convert a distribution from this Traditional SIMPLE IRA to a Roth IRA or Roth SEP IRA, at least two years must have elapsed from the date on which you first participated in any SIMPLE IRA plan maintained by your employer.
+Generally, you may convert all or a portion of this IRA to a Roth, Roth SEP, or Roth SIMPLE IRA provided you meet any applicable eligibility requirements as defined in the Code and regulations.
+To convert a distribution from this IRA to a Roth SIMPLE IRA, at least two years must have elapsed from the date on which you first participated in any SIMPLE IRA plan maintained by your employer.
 Except for amounts that represent basis, amounts converted are generally included in your gross income and subject to ordinary income taxes.
 The early distribution penalty does not apply to amounts converted.
 Amounts that represent basis may be converted only as permitted under the Code and regulations.
 Required minimum distributions (RMDs) may not be converted.
 The total amount of RMDs for the year from all your IRAs must be withdrawn before a conversion.
 Conversions are not subject to the 12-month rollover restriction that typically applies to rollovers between IRAs.
 Roth IRA conversions may not be recharacterized (i.e., undone or reversed).